cristiandan/interview-rn/README.md

 ## Exercise 2

 Neat, that worked out well.
 Splendid!
 But...
 Being the curious cats we are, we would also like to know when someone clicks on a specific company in the list.
 Help!
-A console.warn() will do just fine, but you can get all fancy too if you happen to know some quick to display clicks.
+A console.warn() will do just fine, but you can get all fancy too if you happen to know some quick way to display clicks.

 ## Exercise 3